RESEARCH STARTER

 General History

-Tribal economic dependence on the sale of natural resources gained importance in the late nineteenth century as tribal leaders and individuals began to sell reservation land and individual allotted lands.
-Though nations retained possessory rights to timber and subsurface minerals, the absence of market demand and of legislation that granted tribes authority to sell timber or minerals apart from the land hindered development.
+Tribal economic dependence on the sale of natural resources gained importance in the late nineteenth century, as tribal leaders and individuals began to sell reservation land and individual allotted lands.
+Though nations retained possessory rights to timber and subsurface minerals, the absence of market demand and legislation that granted tribal authority to sell timber or minerals apart from the land hindered development.
 Resources were simply ceded during land sales of this era, depriving tribes of benefits from these commodities.

 In 1891, Congress enacted leasing legislation that provided a mechanism for tribes to lease land, coal, oil, and natural gas without selling their real estate.
 Tribes could control outside access to energy minerals by approving or disapproving of leases.
 At the time, few leases were made because of low demand for tribal resources.